KasperFyhn/generative-ai-course/Use cases/Get feedback.md

 ### Step 1: Specify Feedback Objectives

 Clearly outline your objectives for seeking feedback.
 Whether it's improving sentence clarity, addressing grammatical issues, or refining writing style, having specific goals guides the AI in providing targeted feedback.

+Consider who is giving the feedback and from what perspective.
+This is an area where [role assignment](/Skills/Role%20assignment.md) can be highly relevant.

 ### Step 2: Craft Your Feedback Prompt